 - Build more social housing

-Financial support
+Financial support for rental market

 Propertymark recognises that there has been support from the UK Government for many tenants, but this has not always met the full cost of rent and has not reached all of them.
 To date there has been no direct financial support for the rental market, with individual landlords unable to access small business grants or bounce back loans.

-In September, Propertymark’s Private Rented Sector Report showed an increase in the number of landlords selling their buy-to-let properties and the figures are the highest we have on record for the month of September.
-Our survey figures in October also revealed that most letting agents (53 per cent) thought that support from the UK Government in helping with rent arrears and preventing evictions has not been effective, with only 12 per cent thinking it had been very effective.
+The survey figures in October also revealed that most letting agents (53 per cent) thought that support from the UK Government in helping with rent arrears and preventing evictions has not been effective, with only 12 per cent thinking it had been very effective.

 The nature of the COVID-19 pandemic requires a one-off intervention to address specifically COVID-19 related arrears.
 This will enable both tenants and landlords to continue the tenancy and support tenants to remain in their homes.